topuhit/topuhit/README.md

 ✱ Full Stack Web Developer ✱ Graphic Designer. 👨‍💻 🕷️ 🎨 ☕️

-Currently working with Terra Prime, LLC and Codepilot, Inc as a Web developer and Graphic Designer.
+Currently working with Terra Prime, LLC and Codepilot, Inc as a Web developer.

-- ✨ Developed custom designed responsive websites using Node.js Mongodb and other open source technologies with optimized performance.
+- ✨ Developed custom designed responsive websites using Node.js/Sveltekit, Mongodb and other open source technologies with optimized performance.
+- ✨ Interested in new web technologies.

 ---